OpenZeppelin/openzeppelin-monitor/README.md

 ## Get Help

-For support or inquiries, contact <defender-support@openzeppelin.com>.
+If you have any questions, first see if the answer to your question can be found in the [User Documentation](https://openzeppelin-monitor.netlify.app/openzeppelin_monitor/0.1.0/).

+If the answer is not there:

+- Join the [Telegram](https://t.me/zeppelinos) to get help, or
+- Open an issue with [the bug](https://github.com/openzeppelin/openzeppelin-monitor/issues/new?assignees=&labels=T-bug%2CS-needs-triage&projects=&template=bug.yml)

 We encourage you to reach out with any questions or feedback.

 ## Maintainers